JAForbes/blog/posts/backbone-to-mithril.md

 In the View, I've fetched the data we needed and rendered twice.
 The first time we just tell the user we are loading, the second time we map over the response and create HTML from the data.

-The way I've written the render function is not very idiomatic Backbone.
-I could very well be replacing part of the view that do not need to be replaced.
-But it is a lot easier to see the way the view will render by simply returning a new dom every time.
+The way I've written the render function is not idiomatic Backbone.
+I could very well be replacing part of the view that does not need to be replaced.
+But, it is a lot easier to see the way the view will render by simply returning a new dom every time.

-(It would be nice if there was a system that could automatically only apply the changes efficiently...)
+> It would be nice if there was a system that could automatically only apply the changes efficiently...

 Let's take this further.
 Imagine all our different Views, they would all be doing the same thing, render with the intitial state, fetch the necessary data, and then render again.
 When any event occurs, render again.